 Embryo donation is an exciting new option in modern infertility treatment offered at our Sandy, Utah Infertility Clinic.
-While most couples would initially prefer to have children using their own eggs or sperm, due to numerous factors beyond their control many couples find that this is not possible.
+While most patients would initially prefer to have children using their own eggs or sperm, due to numerous factors beyond their control many patients find that this is not possible.

-For couples where both the wife and the husband have significant fertility factors decreasing their chances for conception, this is a wonderful alternative in addition to traditional adoption.
-We make this technology possible for local couples and our infertility clinic also serves Wyoming, Montana, and Idaho.
+For cases where both partners have significant fertility factors decreasing their chances for conception, this is a wonderful alternative in addition to traditional adoption.
+We make this technology possible for local patients and our infertility clinic also serves Wyoming, Montana, and Idaho.

-Many couples consider the use of a donor embryo a very early adoption.
-A good example of an ideal couple would be a husband who has no sperm (azoospermia) due to lack of sperm production (sertoli cell only syndrome, testicular cancer, chemotherapy, etc) and the wife has poor egg quality due to advancing reproductive age or premature menopause.
-Some couples prefer the use of a donor embryo over the use of donor sperm or donor eggs.
+Many patients consider the use of a donor embryo a very early adoption.
+A good example of an ideal situation would be when the male has no sperm (azoospermia) due to lack of sperm production (sertoli cell only syndrome, testicular cancer, chemotherapy, etc) and the female has poor egg quality is poor due to advancing reproductive age or premature menopause.
+Some patients prefer the use of a donor embryo over the use of donor sperm or donor eggs.

-Prior to the initiation of donor embryo programs, traditional adoption was the only option this couple would have.
-Donor embryo allows the couple to experience the wonder and joy of pregnancy, labor and delivery while allowing the wife to carefully control the pregnancy environment (taking prenatal vitamins, good diet, avoiding alcohol, tobacco or unnecessary drugs).
+Prior to the initiation of donor embryo programs, traditional adoption was the only option for this patient.
+Donor embryo allows the patient to experience the wonder and joy of pregnancy, labor and delivery while carefully controlling the pregnancy environment (taking prenatal vitamins, good diet, avoiding alcohol, tobacco or unnecessary drugs).

-Couples who chose to donate find that this is a much more difficult and time-consuming option for them compared to discarding the embryos.
-The couples are requested to provide extensive information regarding their personal and family medical and genetic information.
-The couples also are asked to provide updated infectious disease testing such as HIV, hepatitis B and hepatitis C.
+Patients who chose to donate find that this is more difficult and time-consuming option for compared to discarding the embryos.
+They must provide extensive information regarding their personal and family medical and genetic information.
+They must also provide updated infectious disease testing such as HIV, hepatitis B and hepatitis C.

-If they have not been testing previously, donating couples are also requested to undergo testing for ethnic specific genetic risks such as cystic fibrosis for Caucasian and sickle cell disease for Black couples.
-At the RCC a genetics counselor carefully reviews their medical information.
+If they have not been testing previously, they are asked to undergo testing for ethnic specific genetic risks such as cystic fibrosis for caucasian and sickle cell disease for african americans.
 Regretfully, some embryos need to be eliminated from donation due to infectious or significant genetic disease risk issues.

-Donating couples are not paid for their embryos but some may receive compensation for their time and efforts in completing the required screening process.
-Couples who donate tend to want to help other infertile couples who are going through the same often-frustrating process that they went through.
+Patients are not paid for their embryos but some may receive compensation for their time and efforts in completing the required screening process.
+Patients who donate tend to want to help others who are going through the same often-frustrating process that they went through.

-Couples usually incur storage charges during this time which remind them to make a decision regarding management.
-Pregnancy rates with the use of donated embryos Pregnancy rates with the use of donated embryos are highly dependent on the age (at the time of the egg retrieval) of the woman who donated the eggs, the quality of the donated embryos, and the number of embryos that the recipient couple is willing to transfer.
+Pregnancy rates using donated embryos are highly dependent on the age (at the time of the egg retrieval) of the woman who donated the eggs, the quality of the donated embryos, and the number of embryos that the recipient is willing to transfer.
 In general, the younger the age of the donating woman, the higher the pregnancy rate.
 The higher the quality of the embryos based on embryology scoring systems, the higher the pregnancy rate.

-Frequently couples will choose to transfer between 2 and 3 thawed donated embryos.
+Frequently patients will choose to transfer between 2 and 3 thawed donated embryos.
 Typically pregnancy implantation rates between 5-15% per embryo transferred or 30% per embryo transfer can be expected.
-Finding donated embryos Once a couple have decided to pursue the use of donated embryos, the first step is to find embryos that would be acceptable for their use.
+Finding donated embryos Once the decision is made to use donated embryos, the first step is to find embryos that would be acceptable.

-Like many other infertility centers, the Reproductive Care Center has a list of our currently available donated embryos but most programs also have a waiting list of couples who are interested in the donated embryos.
-Couples should also be encouraged to contact other agencies to determine if they have embryos that could be used.
+Like many other infertility centers, the Reproductive Care Center has a list of our currently available donated embryos but most programs also have a waiting list of patients who are interested in the donated embryos.
+We encourage patients to contact other agencies to determine if they have embryos that could be used.